What Attracts Centipedes to Your Home (And How to Keep Them Out)

 +

-House centipedes are actually beneficial predators that eat pest insects like cockroaches and silverfish.
+House centipedes do eat other pest insects like cockroaches and silverfish.
 However, if their population grows large, it indicates an underlying pest problem that needs professional attention.
+A few centipedes may not be a concern, but regular sightings mean it's time to call a pro.

 Do centipedes crawl on you at night?